jrihon/puckers/README.md

-            --peptide NUM : to generate torsion angles for peptide-like systems --fivering NUM : to generate torsion angles for five-membered ring systems --sixring NUM : to generate torsion angles for six-membered ring systems

-            --twopi : to convert torsion angles from [-180,180] (default) to [0,360] --rad : to convert torsion angles from degrees (default) to radians

-            -h or --help to print this menu.
+            --peptide NUM : to generate torsion angles for peptide-like systems --fivering NUM : to generate torsion angles for five-membered ring systems --sixring NUM : to generate torsion angles for six-membered ring systems --rad : to convert torsion angles from degrees (default) to radians --help or -h to print this menu.
 ```

 #### Torsion angles